 • Adoptive benefit

-It’s worth doing your homework to ensure you have registered your information correctly, are keeping documentation in order and are aware of the expectations and rules concerning self-employment tax liability and self-assessment tax returns.
+It’s worth doing your homework to ensure you have registered your information correctly.
+It is necessary to keep your documentation in order.
+You must also be aware of the rules and requirements of self-employment tax liability and self-assessment tax returns.